 The project is our EHR deployment.
 We’re an Epic customer.
 We’re in the middle of deploying the EHR.
 We’re live now with probably close to three-quarters of our beds.
 We’re a 14-hospital health system.

-EHR's are known to disrupt normal, even mundane channels of medical communication (as readers of this blog know, my mother is dead thanks, in part, to this problem).
+EHR's are known to disrupt normal, even mundane channels of medical communication (my mother is dead thanks, in part, to this problem).

 Per the Agency for Healthcare Research and Quality (AHRQ) of HHS, possibly relevant modes of disruption in this scenario include: